denizjafari/UpperLimbRobot/README.md

 of frames from a video.
 Core transformers are provided in transforms.py.
 They are usable in the application in conjunction with their respective widgets from tranformer_widgets.py.

+### Pong Example
+To play pong, the following Transformers need to be selected:
+CameraSource > Scaler > Model > Metrics > Min/Max Selector > Pong Game

+Select the camera source and the model.
+Then press "Start" to start the tracking.
+Update the metrics in the Min/Max Selector.
+Then select the hand elevtion.
+Raise your hand as high as you can and press to select the max.
+Then reach to the bottom and press min.
+Then you can press "Connect" in the Pong Game Widget to connect to the paddle in the pong application.

+In the pong application, you can "Toggle" to start the game.
+The right paddle is controlled by the keys I and M, the left paddle is controlled by your left arm.